[Experience] A must-see for sauna lovers, held for the first time in Western Japan! I took the much talked about Sauna Master Certification B!!

 are surely hotter than anyone else's, endures the heat and offers this hospitality.

-To give you an analogy,listening to music on high-end audio equipment and listening to live music performed right in front of youit's like the difference between
+To give you an analogy, it's like the difference between listening to music on high-end audio equipment and listening to live music performed right in front of you

 Music also has an emotional impact and a sense of realism that can only be experienced through live performance